wp-plugins/f2-tag-cloud-widget/readme.txt

 = 0.2.0 =
 Added the ability to select different taxonomies.

+= 0.3.0 =
+Added new options, to set padding between individual tags, and also to set the horizontal alignment of the tags within the cloud.

 == Upgrade Notice ==

 = 0.2.0 =
 Adds the ability to render clouds for different taxonomies.

+= 0.3.0 =
+Adds the ability to set padding and alignment of tags.